Active Substance: aripiprazole

 What are the risks associated with Abilify Maintena?

-The most common side effects with Abilify Maintena (which may affect more than 5 in 100 people) are increased weight, akathisia (a constant urge to move), insomnia (difficulty sleeping) and injection site pain.
+The most common side effects with Abilify Maintena (which may 5 or more people in 100) are increased weight, akathisia (a constant urge to move), insomnia (difficulty sleeping) and injection site pain.
 For the full list of all side effects reported with Abilify Maintena, see the package leaflet.

 Why is Abilify Maintena approved?